Greg Fisilau: Early and personal life

-Fisilau was brought up in Plymouth, the son of former Plymouth Albion centre and Tongan international Kenni Fisilau and his wife, Kimela.
+Fisilau was brought up in Plymouth, the son of former Plymouth Albion centre and Tonga international Kenni Fisilau and his wife, Kimela.
 He started playing rugby union for Devonport Services in his hometown at U8 level.
 Fisilau received a scholarship to Caldicott School in Buckinghamshire and developed his skills there and later at St Edward's School, Oxford before joining Wasps Academy.
 He has brothers called Makobilly and David, and two sisters named Lisia and Malieta.

 Club career

 Fisilau came through the academy at Wasps RFC, and also played on loan for Birmingham Moseley Rugby, making his debut against Plymouth Albion at The Brickfields.
 He also played on loan for Ampthill RUFC in the Rugby Championship.

 Fisilau joined Exeter Chiefs in November 2022 upon the dissolution of Wasps for financial reasons.
 Exeter had a long standing interest in the player and coach Rob Baxter suggested they would have made an approach to him even if Wasps had not suffered the financial demise.
 He was said to have an “assured start” to his career at Exeter, and became a regular in the Chiefs first team in the 2023-24 season.
 He was nominated for the Premiership Rugby Player of the Month for October 2023.

+On 8 March 2026, Fisilau was a try scorer as Exeter defeated Northampton Saints 31–14 to earn a place in the final of the 2025–26 PREM Rugby Cup.

 International career

 Fisilau represented England U20 making his debut in the opening round of the 2022 Six Nations Under 20s Championship against Scotland.
 He was also a member of the squad that finished fourth at the 2023 World Rugby U20 Championship.
 In February 2024 Fisilau scored a try for England A in a victory over Portugal.
 In May 2024, he was called up by Steve Borthwick to an England senior team training squad.
 In November 2024, he was called-up to the England A national rugby union team.
 He was selected for the England A squad again in November 2025.

+In January 2026, he was called up to the senior England squad ahead of the 2026 Six Nations.